fortran-lang/talks/FortranCon2021-string/README.md

 __Session__: Fortran-lang Mini Symposium

 __Abstract__:
-Aiming to provide better strings support in **Fortran** *stdlib* now has *string_type* module, which still is in its experimental phase, which defines the underlying structure of strings.
-Keeping in mind the unprecedented need to change the underlying structure, modules providing support for string operations (*stdlib_strings*) and list of strings (*stdlib_stringlist*) are kept separate, also allowing for parallel development.

-Developers are required to ensure, irrespective of the underlying structure and sequence of operations, that the abstraction provided is intuitive, easy to understand and equips a user only with the necessary details to work with strings.
+To provide better support for strings, the Fortran Standard Library (*stdlib*) introduces the `string_type` module with a derived type of the same name.
+The `string_type` derived type is compatible with all standard intrinsic procedures that work with the `character` type, and other high-level string inquiry and manipulation procedures, such as `slice`, `find`, and `replace_all`.
+Two other modules, one for general string operations (`stdlib_strings`) and another for lists of strings (`stdlib_stringlist`) are developed separately, allowing for parallel development.
+As this is a work in progress, we welcome any feedback from the Fortran community to design an intuitive and easy-to-use strings user interface.

-To continue to serve its past users and gain new users, the community has adopted a philosophy of making **Fortran** more interactive, keeping APIs at a low-level first to slowly build up to high-level ones with the community's acceptance and making APIs backward compatible.
-Adoption of this philosophy was critical for the acceptance of the *stdlib* as the "go-to" library for writing **Fortran** programs.
+To serve its past and new users alike, *stdlib* adopts a philosophy to keep low-level APIs first, and incrementally build up to high-level ones with the community's acceptance and in a backward compatible fashion.
+We believe that the adoption of this philosophy is critical for the acceptance of the *stdlib* as the "go-to" library for writing Fortran programs.
 Since the start of the project, several functionalities like *slice*, *find*, *replace_all*, etc have been added to *stdlib* adhering to the philosophy and abstraction and many are under development.